 • Don’t over mix.
 If you over stir the ingredients in this recipe you may end up with flat cookies that don’t have the optimal tender crumb.

 • Bake on parchment or silicone.
-Parchment or a silicone baking mat makes for the most perfect cookies.
-Greasing the baking sheet creates an overly greasy foundation, which will cause the cookies to spread too much.
-Silicone baking mats will grip onto the bottom to prevent them from spreading too much.
+Parchment or a silicone baking mat for baking is recommended.
+Greasing the sheet pan creates an overly greasy cooking base, which can cause too much spreading.
+Silicone baking mats will grip onto the bottom to prevent this.
 The mats also promote even browning.

 Frequently asked questions